fsantini/KoboCloud/README.md

 ### Matching remote server
 To delete files from library when they are no longer in the remote server:

-- Edit the kobocloudrc file so it contains the phrase `MATCH_REMOTE` in a single line (all capital, no spaces before or after).
+- Edit the kobocloudrc file so it contains the phrase `REMOVE_DELETED` in a single line (all capital, no spaces before or after).
 - Restart your Kobo.

 The next time the Kobo is connected to the internet, it will delete any files (it will not delete directories) that are not in the remote server.